RabeCorvo/Basic-C-Sharp-Projects/README.md

 Newsletter:
 This is another MVC web application that mimics a newsletter signup page.
-It utilizes a database first setup which saves user information to a local database and then returns the list of people on the newsletter mailing linst in an admin page.
+It utilizes a database first setup which saves user information to a local database and then returns the list of people on the newsletter mailing list in an admin page.